Mesh geometry

 )->Float[Array, 'n_vertices']:

-Compute Voronoi area for each vertex.
+Compute mixed Voronoi cell area (AMixed) for each vertex.

 source